-The other case dealt with a theft of jewelry just before Tet (Vietnamese New Year).
+The other case dealt with a theft of jewelry just before Tet.
 A villager found one day that a pair of earrings he kept in a locked suitcase had disappeared.
 He suspected a neighbor woman of having stolen them but did not file a complaint.
-He waited until one day when the suspected woman started on a trip to Hoi An.
+He waited until one day the suspected woman started out on a trip to Hội An.
 He intercepted her at the bus station, searched her and found the earrings.
-The accompanying struggle attracted a large crowd, and both the accused and accuser were arrested.
-The woman denied stealing the earrings, claiming she had bought them in Hoi An.
+The accompanying struggle attracted a large crowd and both the accused and accuser were arrested.
+The woman denied stealing the earrings, claiming she had bought them in Hội An.
 The complainant could not prove ownership of the jewelry.
-The police councilor simply took statements from the two and prepared a report in triplicate: one for the Quang Nam court, one for the district chief's office and one for the gendarmerie.
+The police councillor simply took statements from the two and prepared a report in triplicate -- one for the Quảng Nam court, one for the district chief's office and one for the gendarmerie.
 The parties involved were, at the same time, placed at the disposal of the court.
-The police councilor did not follow up on the case and therefore did not know its final disposition.
+The police councillor did not follow up on the case and therefore did not know its final disposition.

-D. ADMINISTRATIVE ACTIVITIES
+D. Administrative Activities

-This section is comprised of a brief biographic sketch of the village councilors; a description of administrative activities observed during the period of investigation, and problems which confront the villagers and the village council.
+This section is comprised of: a brief biographic sketch of the village councillors; a description of administrative activities observed during the period of investigation; and problems which confront the villagers and the village council.